Zoom Installation and Usage

 For Topic, we would advise using this naming scheme, Course Code – Your Name.
 For Date, you would enter the start time and the duration.
 We would advise rounding to the nearest preceding half hour for setup and testing.

 For recurring meetings, you would check the box and set the recurrence to the appropriate option, select the days of the week this meeting will occur (For classes, a Weekly recurrence would probably be appropriate.), and then set when these recurring meetings will end.
-REMINDER: Keep in mind when classes end to be sure to allow for review sessions if needed.
+REMINDER: Be mindful of when classes end to be sure to allow for review sessions if needed.

-We highly recommend setting a password for your meeting to increase the security for your Zoom session.
-This password can be emailed to your attendees with a reminder of the importance of not sharing the password with others.
+- This password can be emailed to your attendees with a reminder of the importance of not sharing the password with others

 There are other meeting options that you can set.